AlexandrovLab/SigProfilerExtractor/README.md

     **resample**: Boolean, optional.
 Default is True.
 If True, add poisson noise to samples by resampling.

-    **random_seeds**: Boolean.
-Default is True.
-If True, then the seeds for resampling will be random for different analysis.
-                  If False, then resampling will be identical for repeated analysis.
+    **seeds**: A string.
+It can be used to get reproducible resamples for the NMF replicates.
+A path of a tab separated .txt file containing the replicated id and preset seeds in a two columns dataframe can be passed through this parameter.
+The Seeds.txt file in the results folder from a previous analysis can be used for the seeds parameter in a new analysis.
+The Default value for this parameter is "none".
+When "none", the seeds for resampling will be random for different analysis.

-    NMF RUNS:-
+    NMF ENGINES:-

     **matrix_normalization**: A string.
 Method of normalizing the genome matrix before it is analyzed by NMF.
-Default is "log2".
-Other options are "gmm", "100X" or "no_normalization".
+Default is value is "100X".
+Other options are "gmm", "log2", "custom" or "none".

     **nmf_init**: A String.
 The initialization algorithm for W and H matrix of NMF.
 Options are 'random', 'nndsvd', 'nndsvda', 'nndsvdar' and 'alexandrov-lab-custom'
               Default is 'alexandrov-lab-custom'.

     **precision**: A string.
 Values should be single or double.
 Default is single.

     **min_nmf_iterations**: An integer.
 Value defines the minimum number of iterations to be completed before NMF converges.
-Default is 2000.
+Default is 10000.

     **max_nmf_iterations**: An integer.
 Value defines the maximum number of iterations to be completed before NMF converges.
-Default is 200000.
+Default is 1000000.

     **nmf_test_conv**: An integer.
 Value definer the number number of iterations to done between checking next convergence.
-Default is 1000.
+Default is 10000.

     **nmf_tolerance**: A float.
 Value defines the tolerance to achieve to converge.
-Default is 1e-8.
+Default is 1e-15.

     EXECUTION:-

     **cpu**: An integer, optional.
 The number of processors to be used to extract the signatures.
 The default value is -1 which will use all available processors.

     **gpu**:Boolean, optional.
 Defines if the GPU resource will used if available.
 Default is False.
-If True, the GPU resource will be used in the computation.
+If True, the GPU resources will be used in the computation.

     **batch_size**: An integer.
 Will be effective only if the GPU is used.
 Defines the number of NMF replicates to be performed by each CPU during the parallel processing.
 Default is 1.

-    OTHERS:-
+    COSMIC:-

     **nnls_penalty**: Float, optional.
 Takes any positive float.
 Default is 0.05.
 Defines the thresh-hold cutoff to be assigned signatures to a sample.

+      **context_type**: A list of strings, optional.
+The items in the list defines the mutational contexts to be considered to extract the signatures.
+The default value is ["96", "DINUC" , "ID"], where "96" is the SBS96 context, "DINUC" is the DINULEOTIDE context and ID is INDEL context.

+    OTHERS:-

     **get_all_signature_matrices**: A Boolean.
 If true, the Ws and Hs from all the NMF iterations are generated in the output.